 The abdominal area, in which we include the diaphragmatic area, is literally packed with internal organs.
-In addition, it’s a relatively small bodily region in which a lot is going on, often containing quite some tissue adhesions, and muscle and connective tissue tensions and contractions.
+It’s also a relatively small bodily region in which a lot is going on, often containing quite some tissue adhesions, and muscle and connective tissue tensions and contractions.

-The latter cause the organs to be obstructed in their function, not being able to move freely, or having an incorrect position in the abdominal cavity, while often also being impaired by an insufficient blood supply.
-In addition, it constrictions can also hinder proper working of the Enteric Nervous System, of which we will talk further below in this article.
+The latter may cause the organs to become obstructed in their function, not being able to move freely, or having an incorrect position in the abdominal cavity, while often also being impaired by an insufficient blood supply.
+In addition, constrictions can also hinder proper working of the Enteric Nervous System, of which we will talk further below in this article.

 The abdomen has always played an important role with regard to emotions.
 The liver, kidneys, gallbladder, stomach, diaphragm, intestines, uterus, ovaries, and prostate, and the connective tissue and muscles surrounding those organs all have their specific functions and specific “emotional load” attached to them.